 Canceling your store

-If you’ve decided to close your store for good, the cancellation process is straightforward but irreversible.
-Export everything you might need first: customer data (you may need to deliver this to customers under GDPR or CCPA), order history, product catalog, and any blog content.
-Cancel any third-party app subscriptions separately because canceling Shopify does not cancel them.
-Finally, decide what to do with your domain, Shopify lets you transfer it out or release it, and once released someone else can grab it within weeks.
-The guide on how to cancel a Shopify store covers what to do before you cancel, including exporting your data, and exactly what happens to your account, your domain, and any active subscriptions when you confirm the cancellation.
+If you have decided to close your store, the cancellation process is straightforward but irreversible.
+Export everything first: customer data (you may need to deliver this under GDPR or CCPA), order history, product catalog, and any blog content.
+Cancel third-party app subscriptions separately, because canceling Shopify does not cancel them.

 Viewing Your Finances Summary